592 Comments

 Expand full comment

-If Russia doesn't not win the war strongly, the perception will be Russia is wea, and Ukraine fought them to a draw.
+If Russia doesn't not win the war strongly, the perception will be Russia is weak, and Ukraine fought them to a draw.
 This would be a false perception, but false perceptions can change reality if enough people believe it.

 The reason why Europe dogpiled on Russia was the perception Russia was weak.

-If Russia wins the war strongly it will out the kibosh on false narratives about Russia.
+If Russia wins the war strongly it will

 Expand full comment